AlaskaAirlines/WC-Generator/docs/auroLabsMinors.md

       <p>For Alaska employees only.
 Create a new <code>internal</code> repository with <auro-hyperlink target="_blank" href="https://github.com/AlaskaAirlines">github.com/AlaskaAirlines</auro-hyperlink>.
 Once completed, push your <code>main</code> branch to the remote repository.</p>
       <p>Please be sure to name the repo with <strong>auro</strong> to properly follow our open source repository guidelines.
 E.g. auro-[your component name].
       <p><strong>Randos will be deleted!</strong></p>
+      <p>For not Alaska employees, if you want to create a personal repo in your own Github account, that's cool too. </p>
     </div>
   </auro-accordion>
 </auro-accordion-group>